 This concentration covers all aspects of customer service for business owners, general managers, sales professionals, customer service and sales managers.
 The emphasis will be on handling problems and complaints, communicating with customers and dealing with difficult customers.
 This concentration will prepare students for the many jobs available in customer service in various industries.

-Introduction to Customer Service
+BUS 171♦ Introduction to Customer Service

+BUS 172♦ Problem Solving in Customer Service

-Excellence in Customer Service
+BUS 173♦ Excellence in Customer Service

 Electives

-Suggested electives: BUS 260\$, BUS 290\$, BUS 296\$; CIS 150\$, CIS 161\$; MKT 289\$; PED
+Suggested electives: BUS 260♦, BUS 290♦, BUS 296♦; CIS 150♦, CIS 161♦; MKT 289♦; PED

 INFORMATION SYSTEMS